Sunday, April 06, 2008

-Crewel embroidery, crewel work, and Jacobian embroidery usually denote the same type of needlework: flower and animal motifs worked in wool, with a variety of colors, shades, and textures.
+Crewel embroidery, or crewel work, usually denotes a specific type of embroidery: flower and animal motifs worked in wool, with a variety of colors, shades, and textures, using a variety of associated stitches.

 If the cover alone doesn't captivate you - the shading, the textures, the beautiful colors - the inside will.
 Even if wool is not your primary choice when it comes to threads, you will learn much that is useful and beautiful for any surface embroidery technique from this book.